acg/iocopy/README.md

 ## The Implementation ##

 The implementation uses only the standard C library.
-No fancy libraries like libevent or libev, just a straight up select(2) loop with a fixed ceiling on the number of fd pairs.
+No fancy libraries like libevent or libev, just a straight up select(2) loop with a fixed limit on the number of fd pairs.

-The code isn't obfuscated C but it would also be a stretch to say it fits comfortably in a 54x80 terminal window.
+The code isn't obfuscated C, but it would also be a stretch to say it fits comfortably in a 54x80 terminal window.

   * 8 lines of #includes (boo...)
   * 8 lines of argument processing and setup